How Microbes Survive Clean Rooms and Contaminate Spacecraft - Slashdot

 I once observed pseudomonas aeruginosa survive under 95% ethanol for over a week.

-They were out of lemon Pledge (Score:2)
+They were out of lemon Pledge (Score:5, Funny)